 I have always believed that if one wants to get a feel of a city or a place, then exploring it by Walk is a great way to understand it.
 Even though this was a short walk of just 1.5 kilometres, it still provides a great way to see and observe the locals and the visitors.
 I would totally recommend doing this while in Pondicherry.

 Not many are aware but Pondicherry is great for scuba diving along the East Coast of India.
-It has diving sites that cater for all levels of divers.
-The Temple Reef, which is the artificial reef is amazing for the beginner level scuba divers and the Aravind Wall is best for the advanced divers.
-I recommend going with the Temple Adventures as they were absolutely amazing.
-The staff was professional and friendly.
-Read Scuba diving in Pondicherry for detailed information.
+It has diving sites that cater for all levels of divers, from beginners to experienced divers.
+There are many beautiful dive sites from 12 to 40 metres.
+However, the most popular one is the Temple Reef, also called as Four corners, which is the artificial reef and is amazing for the beginner level scuba divers.
+Pondicherry also has PADI recognised dive site, the Aravind’s Wall, which is best for the certified advanced open water divers and above.
+I highly recommend scuba diving in Pondicherry at least once as the marine life is amazing and abundant.

 Visit the Paradise beach

 The only way to reach Paradise beach is by boat.
-The boat point if the Chunnambar boathouse and the boat takes around 20 minutes to reach the Paradise beach.
+The boat point is at the Chunnambar boathouse and the boat ride takes around 20 minutes.

 The entrance fee to the boathouse is INR 30 per adult and the motorboat fee is INR 300 per adult.